nicofirst1/Robotic-for-IEM-/README.md

 The following scripts can be run:

-- [arm_creation_val](code_assignment/arm_creation_val.m); plot the robot in defualt and zero configuration, use both corke and developed scripts to estimate forward kinematics and jacobian building.
+- [arm_creation_val](code_assignment/arm_creation_val.m); plot the robot in default and zero configuration, use both corke and developed scripts to estimate forward kinematics and jacobian building.
 - [traj_planning](code_assignment/traj_planning.m); plan a trajectory in both joint and cartesian space plotting relative graphs.
 - [teach](code_assignment/teach.m); plot the robot in teach mode;
 - [lab_assignments](code_assignment/lab_assignments.m); use corke function to plot and build a trajectory